Targeted Tier 2 Intervention Groups

 Photo Justice Many of us have had to make drastic changes to our daily lives.
 Most of the changes have not been personal choices but have been made for us.
 It is easy to feel a lack of control.
 Finding both small and big ways to make choices and advocate for ourselves and others is crucial during a crisis.
 The Photo Justice curriculum allows youth to explore an injustice or community problem and develop ideas and a plan for how to address it.
 Many youth would love the opportunity to address the challenges we are facing with the pandemic, and this curriculum provides them with that platform!

 Our Stories Many of us are wondering what impact the current changes have had on us.
 We all have many questions ruminating, which is why finding moments to think through and express those ideas and thoughts is so important.
 The Our Stories curriculum provides a process for youth to reflect on challenges they have gone through or something that has had a significant impact on their lives.
 In connection to our current times, youth could choose to focus their storytelling project on sharing their experience throughout the pandemic and the impact it has had.
+We would like to acknowledge Dr. Jennifer Brownstein for her contribution to the first version of the Our Stories curricula.

 Strong Links Many of us have had to significantly alter how we socialize and connect with others.
 With this loss of in-person connection, it's easy to feel lonely, isolated, and a lack of belonging.
 The Strong Links Curriculum provides an opportunity for youth to be able to talk about how the pandemic and social distancing have impacted their relationships and connect with others in a virtual environment.